Theodo-UK/RN-common-docs/docs/details.md

 # Details on the setup 🤓

+## Appcenter CodePush (Instant release) 🔫

+- CodePush deployment key per app per environment **and** CodePush public key per environment entered in platform-specific configuration files:

+  - `ios/yourapp/Info.plist`
+  - `android/app/src/main/res/values/strings.xml`

+  The keys are entered in the fastlane environment secrets file (`fastlane/.env.<env-name>.secret`) and set in the platform-specific config files per environment when doing a hard deploy.
+  For details see lanes `set_keys` and `ios:build` in the [Fastfile](../fastlane/Fastfile).

+  > ⚠️ Don't ever commit one of these two files with an actual staging/production key in it!
+Only `Fastlane` should be responsible for setting the correct keys here, otherwise our secrets might be unveiled.

+- CodePush entry point and config in `src/index.js`

+To use Codepush, see [Deployment 🚀](./docs/deployment.md).

 ## (If used) Firebase (Analytics & Push Notifications) 🔥

 Firebase is installed using [React Native Firebase](https://rnfirebase.io/docs/v5.x.x/getting-started).